 The Luv u Project

-On October 20-21, 2016, the Department of Mental Health (DMH) and the Institute for Health and Productivity Studies (IHPS) at the Johns Hopkins Bloomberg School of Public Health, with support from The Luv u Project, hosted the “Mental Health in the Workplace: A Public Health Summit” (Summit).
+In 2016, the Department of Mental Health (DMH) and IHPS, with support from The Luv u Project, hosted the “Mental Health in the Workplace: A Public Health Summit” (Summit).
 The Summit gathered researchers, industry and government leaders, and practitioners in public mental health to identify workplace health promotion practices that are effective, where the evidence is insufficient.
 A key aim of the Summit was to highlight practical next steps that lead to action with the aim of improving mental health in the workplace.
 An Advisory Council was formed to brainstorm on several action priorities to move the needle forward in such areas as applied research, dissemination of best practices, and establishment of policy priorities for the nation.
-IHPS and DMH are building upon the call-to-action momentum gained from the Summit to identify 2-3 viable projects to pursue, and seek resources to fund and implement those projects.
+The Luv u Project and IHPS established the Carolyn C. Mattingly Award for Mental Health in the Workplace, which launched in January 2022.